Climate-Related Information Disclosures Based on TCFD Recommendations

 • Appropriate reflection of increased procurement costs in sales prices

-Reduced demand for toner due to the restricted use of photocopiers and printers Medium to long term Medium
+Reduced demand for toner due to the restricted use of copying machines and printers Medium to long term Medium

 • Increase in toner market share by responding to increasingly diverse customer needs and energy saving measures

-• IDevelopment of applications for environmental materials utilizing functional pigment technologies
+• Development of applications for environmental materials utilizing functional pigment technologies

 Reputation Loss of reputation among customers and investors in the case of insufficient efforts in response to climate change being recognized Medium to long term Medium